 Due to the nanocomposite structure, the hybrids exhibit concurrent improvements in several materials properties, for very moderate inorganic loadings (typically less that 6 wt% of mmt).
 Enhanced properties include improved tensile characteristics, higher heat deflection temperature, high barrier properties, and increased flame retardancy.
 At the same time, optical clarity and light weight are largely maintained.
-Since most polymer/clay nanocomposites are amiable to common processing techniques -and can be further reinforced by traditional fillers, such as fibers- these hybrid materials hold a high promise for pushing the envelope of usage for each polymer towards new potential applications.
+Since most polymer/clay nanocomposites are amiable to common processing techniques -and can be further reinforced by traditional fillers, such as fibers-these hybrid materials hold a high promise for pushing the envelope of usage for each polymer towards new potential applications.

 Acknowledgements.
-Financial support for these studies was provided by NIST (BFR 70NANB0H0097), NSF (DMR 9975624), Penn State Univ., and the EMS/PSU Wilson Research Initiation Fund.
-Generous allocations of XRD by the MS&E metallurgy Lab, and of TEM by the Materials Characterization Lab/MRI.
+E.M. is grateful to E.P.
+Giannelis who introduced him to the field of polymer/clay nanocomposite materials.
+Financial support was provided by NSF (DMR 9975624), Penn State Univ., and the EMS/PSU Wilson Fund.
+Generous allocations of XRD were provided by the MS&E metallurgy Lab, and of TEM by the Materials Characterization Lab/MRI.